omega-gg/VBML/doc/backend.md

 ### origin: uri

-The original VBML URI where updates should be pulled from.
+The original URI where updates should be pulled from.

 ### cover: url